-- Is asked to leave the School because of misbehaviour, poor attendance, poor academic performance, violation of the School rules, criminal behaviour, or providing misleading or false information as part of the admission and enrolment process;
+- Is asked to leave the School because of misconduct, continual disobedience, poor attendance, poor academic performance, violation of the School rules, criminal behaviour, cancellation of his housing contract, or providing misleading or false information as part of the admission and enrolment process;

-- Wishes to transfer to another school for whatever reason;
+- Wishes to transfer to another school of any kind for whatever reason;

-- Returns home for any reason other than the student's serious illness or the bereavement of an immediate member of the family; and/or
+- Returns home for any reason other than the International Student's serious illness or the bereavement of an immediate family member;

 The appropriate proportion of the amount paid in homestay fees will be refunded.
 The refunded amount will be minus the required 2 week's written notice period, and minus the homestay monitoring and placement fee, and minus any other fees prescribed by the Board.

-NOTE: Nothing in this Policy limits any rights that the student may have under the Consumer Guarantees Act or the Education Act.
+NOTE: Nothing in these procedures limits any rights that the student may have under the Consumer Guarantees Act or the Education and Training Act 2020.